Join our group and find our events on Meetup

 We're hoping to host monthly (or more) meetups in and around San Diego.

 Yes.
-This group is for couples who reside in the greater San Diego area.
+This group is for people who reside in the greater San Diego area.

 No. While some of our members may identify as swingers, this is not a swingers' group.
 We are a social meetup group.